Pomax/BezierInfo-2/components/sections/matrixsplit/content.en-GB.md

 So, looking at our matrices, did we really need to compute the second segment matrix?
 No, we didn't.
 Actually having one segment's matrix means we implicitly have the other: push the values of each row in the matrix ***Q*** to the right, with zeroes getting pushed off the right edge and appearing back on the left, and then flip the matrix vertically.
 Presto, you just "calculated" ***Q'***.

-Implementing curve splitting this way requires less recursion, and is just straight arithmetic with cached values, so can be cheaper on systems were recursion is expensive.
+Implementing curve splitting this way requires less recursion, and is just straight arithmetic with cached values, so can be cheaper on systems where recursion is expensive.
 If you're doing computation with devices that are good at matrix multiplication, chopping up a Bézier curve with this method will be a lot faster than applying de Casteljau.